-To be included on the World Heritage List, sites must qualify in three ways – they must meet one of the UNESCO’s selection criteria, show integrity and be protected.
+To be included on the World Heritage List, sites must qualify in three ways – they must meet one of the UNESCO’s selection criteria, show integrity and be adequately managed and protected.
 All three must be in place for a property to be judged to have Outstanding Universal Value, which is the final piece to the puzzle of becoming a World Heritage site.
 The Wadden Sea checked off all of the requirements.

 Outstanding Universal Value

 An ‘Outstanding Universal Value’ or OUV describes why the designated site is one of the most remarkable places on earth.
 Outstanding Universal Value means cultural and/or natural significance which is so exceptional as to transcend national boundaries and to be of common importance for present and future generations of all humanity.
 As such, the permanent protection of this heritage is of the highest importance to the international community as a whole.

 The Wadden Sea’s OUV is that it is the largest tidal flat system in the world, where natural processes proceed largely undisturbed.
 It encompasses a multitude of transitional zones between the land and the sea and freshwater environment and it is rich in species specially adapted to the demanding environmental conditions.
 It is one of the most important areas for migratory birds and is connected to other key sites for these migratory birds on the Northern and Southern hemisphere.

 Next, a site has to meet at least one out of UNESCO’s ten selection criteria (OG para 77 i-x).
 The Wadden Sea checks off three.

 Nowhere else on the planet is there such diverse and dynamic coastline of this scale, continuously being shaped by wind and tides.
 These natural processes, running largely uninterruptedly across the Wadden Sea for millennia, creating islands, sandbanks, channels, mud flats, gullies, saltmarshes and dunes you can experience today.